amcginlay/eks-demos/doc/09-orchestration/README.md

 sleep 10 && kubectl get deployments,pods -o wide
 ```

 Unlike Docker, observe that when we invoke the `/shutdown` endpoint hosted in Kubernetes, after a few seconds, the container is restarted.
-The number of times this happens per pod is tracked by the RESTARTS attributes.
-Container restarts are a typical feature of container orchestrators.
+The RESTARTS attribute tracks how many times this occurs.
+Automated restarts are a typical feature of container orchestrators.
+They also support horizontal scaling of the compute resources which protects against instance failure as well as individual container failure.

 [Return To Main Menu](/README.md)